 The Employee Net Promoter Score has been devised by fine-tuning the Net Promoter Score (NPS), a Bain & Company's trademarked technique, Satmetrix Systems, Inc Fred Reichheld, tracking the overall customer satisfaction levels for an enterprise. eNPS uses a snapshot prediction technique that takes into account whether an employee is willing to advocate employment in the enterprise for others or not.

 Understanding Employee Net Promoter Score

-The Employee Net Promoter Score, or eNPS, uses the NPS system but replaces clients with employees to measure internal popularity.
+The Employee Net Promoter Score, or eNPS, or the employee engagement net promoter score, uses the NPS system but replaces clients with employees to measure internal popularity.
 The employees are asked one question on how likely they are to recommend the company as a workplace.
 Depending on the answers provided, the eNPS tool categorizes employees into distinct promoters, neutrals, or detractors.

 Promoters are those who give out 9 (or better) out of 10 for the question and are considered to be the most engaged employees.
 They are the employees who are motivated, happy, and are enthusiastic about recommending others to join in.

 Neutrals or passives give out scores ranging from 6 to 8 out of 10 for the eNPS query.
 Such employees are considered as neutrals having neither a positive nor a negative sentiment.
 Any employee who answers within a range of 0 to 5 is bracketed as a detractor.
 Such employees are believed to be having a meager employee engagement rate and require a detailed analysis to understand their negative sentiment.

 How to Measure Net Promoter Score Employee Engagement?